greenelab/czi-seed-rfa/manuscript.md

-Similarly to the approach by which comparisons to a reference genomes can identify specific differences in a genome of interest, we will use low-dimensional representations from latent spaces to define a reference transcriptome map (the HCA) and use this to quantify differences in target transcriptome maps from new samples of interest.
+Similarly to the approach by which comparisons to a reference genomes can identify specific differences in a genome of interest, we will use low-dimensional representations from latent spaces to define a reference transcriptome map (the HCA), and use this to quantify differences in target transcriptome maps from new samples of interest.
 We will leverage common low-dimensional representations and cell-to-cell correlation structure both within and across transcriptome maps from Aim 2 to define this reference.
 Quantifying the